 By James Razko

-Scrolling, swiping, and tapping occupies more and more of our time and brain space.
+In this summary of Digital Minimalism you will find that scrolling, swiping, and tapping occupies more and more of our time and brain space.
 And, many are coming to find that all this screen time adds up to a life not fully lived.
 In short, our devices are taking our autonomy.

 The rising tide of dissatisfaction with technology has many looking for solutions to their digitally induced woes.
 And, these seekers, often find that tips and tricks found on the internet fail to produce meaningful change when pitted against technologies that have been designed to be addictive by some of the most powerful organizations in the world’s history.